-The public will be able to listen to the meeting live through teleconference or livestream.
-An Osborn employee will read the Call to the Public comments.
+The public will be able to listen to the meeting live through livestream.
+An Osborn employee will read the Call to the Public comments received via email.
 Any communication received in Spanish, will be translated and read to the members of the Governing Board in English.
 The comments in their entirety will be presented to the Governing Board in writing.
-You may also present a live Call to the Public on the Google Meets Hangout.
-An individual wishing to address the Governing Board must email their message or request to speak live to lnye@osbornsd.org by 3:00pm on Thursday, July 6, 2023.
+You may also present a live Call to the Public if you are attending in person or on the Youtube Livestream.
+An individual wishing to address the Governing Board using technological access must email their message or request to speak live to lnye@osbornsd.org by 12:00pm on Thursday, July 6, 2023.